K1329284/EPE/README.txt

 Evan's Parkour Engine (EPE) Version 2.1 by "Impossible" Evan Brockett
+(occasionally informal)

-A toolkit for making simple bird's-eye-view parkour game using "Evan's Parkour Engine," All games made must be free for the public to play!
+A toolkit for making simple bird's-eye-view parkour games using "Evan's Parkour Engine."
+All games made with this engine must be free for the public to play!
-I made the EPE to allow my friends to use the already simplistic engine in an even more simplistic way using a custom compiler that turns EPEScript into ProcessingJS which is injected into the middle of the plain engine and creates a parkour game for you.
+I created the EPE to help my friends easily use the engine with a custom compiler that converts EPEScript into ProcessingJS, generating a parkour game.

 Introduction
   The syntax is as simple as I could make it.